AfifA6/Crime-Capstone/README.md

 # Crime-Capstone
-This project consists of overall Crimes in India 2001-2011
+This project consists of overall Crimes in India between the years 2001-2011.